Sir John Arnot: Edinburgh and the royal marriage

 He agreed as a burgh commissioner for Edinburgh with Alexander Oustean at the Convention of Royal Burghs to the raising a tax for the royal marriage.
 On 28 May 1589 Arnot and the baillies of Edinburgh and others came to Holyrood House and protested to the Chancellor, John Maitland of Thirlestane that the king should marry a Danish princess, despite delays and opposition from a pro-English faction.

 James VI sailed to Norway to meet his bride, Anne of Denmark.
-On 19 February 1590 James VI wrote from Kronborg in Denmark to the kirk minister Robert Bruce and asked him to ensure the Provost prepared four ships for his return to Scotland, and provided craftsmen for William Schaw to finish repairs to Holyrood Palace.
+On 19 February 1590 James VI wrote from Kronborg in Denmark to the kirk minister Robert Bruce and asked him to ensure the Provost prepared four ships for his return to Scotland, and provide craftsmen for William Schaw to finish repairs to Holyrood Palace.
 The town council organised a ceremony of welcome for his bride Anne of Denmark on 19 May.

 Arnot personally contributed napery and £100 to a banquet given by the burgh to the Danish ambassador, which was held in the lodging of Thomas Acheson, master of the mint, at the foot of Todrig's Wynd on 24 May.

 Edinburgh and the crown in the 1590s

 In July 1590 Arnot and Oustean as commissioners for the burgh of Edinburgh contracted to borrow from the Comptroller of Scotland, David Seton of Parbroath, the sum of £100,000 Scots and pay the king £4000 yearly.
 In April 1594 they were required to repay the remainder of the loan to the comptroller in order to pay the expenses of resisting the rebel Francis Stewart, 5th Earl of Bothwell.

 Arnot wrote to the former ambassador from England, William Ashby in April 1590, about the loss of a cargo to pirates some years previously.
 He wanted to revive his claim for redress and his son-in-law in London planned to make a claim to Queen Elizabeth, and Arnot hoped Ashby could help.

 On 26 October 1591 Arnot was appointed to a commission to try, examine, and if required torture people suspected of witchcraft.
-The others appointees were Sir John Cockburn of Ormiston, David MacGill of Nesbit, Robert Bruce, John Duncanson, and William Litill, then Provost of Edinburgh.
+The other appointees were Sir John Cockburn of Ormiston, David MacGill of Nesbit, Robert Bruce, John Duncanson, and William Litill, then Provost of Edinburgh.

 On 29 May 1593 the Privy Council asked Edinburgh council to pay him £10,000 Scots in part repayment of money lent by him by the king, from the town's tax bill.
 Arnot received a further £4170 from the interest on Anne of Denmark's dowry.
 In 1594 Arnot supplied wine and beer to the ambassadors who had come for the baptism of Prince Henry, advanced money for the royal households, and lent money to the royal mint.
 James VI gave him a valuable gold cup in security for repayment, and the income from crown lands in Orkney and Shetland and from lands at Cockburnspath.